 Do you also long for a place that you visited in the past when you look at your travel photos?
 Do you still feel connected to that place?

-I was able to spent only ten days in Vietnam.
+I was able to spend only ten days in Vietnam.
 I have to go back to see the rest of it and understand the innocence and the beauty of the country better.

 Until then, enjoy these pictures.
-Hope this photo album takes you for a beautiful ride through Vietnam.
+Hope this Vietnam photo album takes you for a beautiful ride through the gorgeous country.

 If you like this Vietnam photo album, you would also enjoy this photo essay of Thailand.